Lighting Your Art Studio - Which Lights to Use for Painting and Drawing

 I also utilize clip on lamps with these high CRI bulbs and with a 5000K color temp if you’re looking for a more compact set up or additional light in your work space.

-Another alternative could be to use a track light, typically used in gallery settings.
+Another alternative, which I now have switched to, could be to use a track light, typically used in gallery settings.
 They are especially nice because they can be manipulated to shine light in different directions if you need.
-These fixtures use bulbs that are GU10 compatible, and you can find 90+ CRI bulbs pretty easily.
+These fixtures use bulbs that are GU10 compatible, or some come with lights already built in.
+You can find 90+ CRI bulbs pretty easily for these types of lights.

-So if I were to sum up the ideal lighting setup for most artists, I would just say that as long as you have bulbs that are a CRI of 90+ with a color temperature of 5000K, then you’ll be on the right track to finding the optimal lighting for all your art needs.
+So, that's pretty much it.
+If I were to sum up the ideal lighting setup for most artists, I would just say that as long as you have bulbs that are a CRI of 90+ with a color temperature of 4500-5000K, then you’ll be on the right track to finding the optimal lighting for all your art needs.

 Hope that helps and happy painting or drawing :)